 Women suffering from anxiety may exhibit symptoms such as feeling weak or tired, having difficulty concentrating, or experiencing an increased heart rate.
 They may live with a sense of impending doom, and this could make them feel extremely nervous.

 On the other hand, common symptoms of anxiety in men may include:

 - Anger or irritability

 One thing that makes trying to explain anxiety to someone so tricky is that each individual can have a different set of symptoms.
 For example, when individuals don’t recognize chronic irritability or headaches as a sign of an anxiety disorder, they may write it off as stress or simply feeling overwhelmed at the time.
 (Anxiety so bad you can’t sleep?
 Try these tips.)

 Further, almost half of all individuals diagnosed with an anxiety disorder have comorbid depression.
 For men who have both depression and anxiety, they may see these symptoms as part of depression, and not realize they also have anxiety because those conditions share many symptoms.

 This confusion may lead men to avoid starting a conversation with their healthcare provider about their symptoms and emotions.

 Normalizing the Conversation Around Men and Anxiety

 Talking publicly about men’s battle with mental illness is important.
 American basketball player and Cleveland Cavalier Kevin Love has spoken publicly about his depression and anxiety, sharing how he suffered a panic attack in the middle of an NBA game.
-Notable figures like Love and others may help make strides in giving men the power they need to speak about their anxiety, know when they need anxiety medication, and find support.
+Michael Phelps has spoken about the Olympics and mental health challenges he faced after competing.
+Notable figures like Love, Phelps, and others may help make strides in giving men the power they need to speak about their anxiety, know when they need anxiety medication, and find support.

 Accessing Social Support